mstocco/mariostoc.co/content/traininglog/20210131-ironman2021-30weeksout.md

 I did take a relief stop at 3:13 into the ride and finished the last of the _Swedish Berries_ 15 minutes after that.
 <!---->
 Throughout the ride, I thought about the run.
 It was my legs driving the conversation in my head mostly.
 Could I even do 30 minutes of running?
 Do I 20 minutes and call it good?
 Would Elliot mind if I replaced the run for a walk?

+---
-Rolling into the driveway, I still did not have a plan but the shoes, hi-vis vest and headlamp went on an out the door I went.
+Rolling into the driveway, I still did not have a plan but the Nikes, hi-vis vest and headlamp went on and back outside I went.

 The run began sucking just as much as I thought it would; if I just carried on, the jelly legs would clear up in about 2 to 3 minutes.
 7 minutes in and the legs are still not comfortable.